blackrosezy/hic/README.md

 Hic
 ===========

-Hic is a cli program written in Go to add and remove url in Hipache.
+Hic is a standalone cli program written in Go to add and remove url in Hipache.
 The motivation why I wrote this program because the lack of cli program to add/remove url in Hipache.
+My focus to to this program are:
+- small memory usage
+- fast
+- no dependencies

 ```
 +-------------------------+--------------+------+--------------------------+